quellabs/signal-hub/README.md

-# PHP Annotations Reader
+# PHP Annotation Reader

-A powerful PHP annotations reader for parsing, processing, and caching docblock annotations in PHP classes.
+A powerful PHP annotation reader for parsing, processing, and caching docblock annotations in PHP classes.

 ## Overview

-The AnnotationsReader component provides robust parsing and caching of PHP docblock annotations, allowing you to define metadata directly within your class docblocks.
+The AnnotationReader component provides robust parsing and caching of PHP docblock annotations, allowing you to define metadata directly within your class docblocks.
 This approach makes your code more self-documenting and reduces the need for separate configuration files.

 ## Features